 The objectives of this project are to implement a monitoring program for bottlenose dolphins (Tursiops truncatus) in Galveston Bay, Texas; to determine relative abundance within the upper Galveston Bay Estuary and Houston Ship Channel; and to characterize residency patterns, habitat use and ranging patterns of these dolphins.

-The purpose of this survey is to generate statistically-valid and environmentally relevant information on the condition of the nation's water resources.
+The NWCA is a statistical survey of the quality of our nation's wetlands.
+The purpose of the survey is to generate statistically-valid and environmentally relevant reports on the condition of the nation's water resources.

 As part of a watershed protection plan in the San Jacinto-Brazos and Brazos-Colorado Coastal Basins, EIH scientists installed continuous flow measurement stations on Caney Creek (Matagorda County) and Oyster Creek (Brazoria County).
-Data collected will aid researchers in loading calculations and watershed protection plan development.
+Data collected will aid researchers in loading calculations and developing watershed protection plans.

 Texas Clean Rivers Program

-The goal of the Clean Rivers Program is to maintain and improve the quality of water resources within each river basin in Texas through an ongoing partnership involving the TCEQ, river authorities (program partners), local and state governments, industry, citizens and other agencies.
+The goal of the CRP is to maintain and improve the quality of water resources within each river basin in Texas through an ongoing partnership involving the TCEQ, river authorities, local and state governments, industry, citizens and other agencies.
 EIH conducts routine ambient monitoring at 55 CRP sites in the Houston-Galveston area.